Tej Pratap Yadav: Personal life

-He was married to Aishwarya Rai, daughter of Chandrika Roy and granddaughter of Bihar's ex-Chief Minister Daroga Prasad Rai.
-He has been accused by his wife of beating her and using drugs, and also of cross-dressing.
-According to the Times of India report, one of his grouses against his wife is that "she has not been able to adjust to his way of life."
+He married Aishwarya Rai, the daughter of Chandrika Rai and granddaughter of Bihar's former Chief Minister, Daroga Prasad Rai.
+He has been accused by his wife of beating her, using drugs, and cross-dressing.
+One of his grievances against his wife, according to the Times of India report, is that "she has not been able to adjust to his way of life".